loveencounterflow/hollerith-legacy/README.md

 [ [ '干', ], 'shape/similarity', [ '千', '于', ], ]
 ```

+The above 3 + 4 = 7 phrases expand to 7 (SPO) + 10 (POS) = 17 net phrases in the DB,
+a dump of which is shown here in the actual lexicographic order:

 ```coffee
 #        Predicate           Object(s)            Subject
 [ 'pos', 'reading/py/base',  'gan',               [ '干' ], 0, ]